-Finally, through a system of international agreements (see later in this brochure) accredited laboratories receive a form of international recognition, which allows their data to be more readily accepted in overseas markets.
+Finally, through a system of international agreements (see below) accredited laboratories receive a form of international recognition, which allows their data to be more readily accepted on overseas markets.
 This recognition helps to reduce costs for manufacturers and exporters that have their products or materials tested in accredited laboratories, by reducing or eliminating the need for retesting in another country.